 A Wealthsimple investment account comes with two options that can help you save and invest faster:

 Roundup: This feature automatically rounds up your spare change and invests the difference.
-One other app that does this is in Canada is Moka.
+One other app that does this in Canada is Moka.

 Overflow: You can use this feature to automatically invest excess cash in your chequing account after providing for day-to-day expenses.